 In fact, the technology is so badly put together that Most NFTs don’t really permanently live on a blockchain.
 That would require too much energy.
 The content and metadata that an NFT represents are stored separately from the NFT smart contract itself.
 And that content is definitely not well protected.

-Furthermore, digital files require power to access and maintain, and are incredibly unstable over time as new operating systems, plugins and standards render things unviewable - often within a year.
-It’d be a miracle of 50% of NFTs survive past 2025.
+Furthermore, digital files require power to access and maintain and are incredibly unstable over time as new operating systems, plugins and standards render things unviewable - often within a year.
+It’d be a miracle if 50% of NFTs survive past 2025.

-8. It’s expensive to make and buy one
+8. NFTs are expensive to make and buy

 Despite big democratisation talks, creating an NFT isn’t cheap.
 You have to “mint” it (put them on the blockchain), which costs a noticeable amount because of the “gas fee”, which is the amount you give the person whose computer is solving cryptographic puzzles.
 Solving these puzzles takes a lot of energy, which in turn can create astronomically high electricity bills.
 It’s only fair then, that this person be rewarded.